 So without further delay, let’s look at some of the long-term effects of TBI.

 The Institute of Medicine (IOM) reviewed all relevant studies of adult TBI survivors and identified several health conditions that frequently developed 6+ months after a person sustained a brain injury.

 The institute identified several health conditions that frequently developed six months or more after a person sustained a brain injury.

-They also found that whether or not a person experienced a certain effect was highly dependent on the location and severity of their injury.
+They also found that whether a person experienced a certain effect highly depended on the location and severity of their injury.

-So just because you’ve experienced a TBI does not mean you will necessarily experience all of the possible consequences associated with it.
+So just because you’ve experienced a TBI does not mean you will experience all the consequences associated with it.

-With that, here are all of the long-term effects of TBI identified by the IOM.
+With that, here are all the long-term effects of TBI identified by the IOM.

 1. Seizures and Epilepsy